WallStreetMojo

 • It helps the central bank to administer the rate and the average overall amount of liquidity in the entire country.

-• It is the right portion of the money that a bank is required to set aside.
+• It is the right portion of the money that a bank must set aside.
 Based on the rate of inflation and money flow in the economy, it is determined and is changed from time to time as per the need in the economy.

 Difference between CRR and SLR

-• Cash reserve ratio and statutory liquidity ratio are 2 different policies of the central bank, however, both are compulsory requirements of every bank.
+• The cash reserve ratio and statutory liquidity ratio are two different central bank policies.
+However, both are compulsory requirements for every bank.

-• CRR is a certain percentage of total bank deposits which is required in the current account of the central bank.
-Bank has no access to this amount for any of the economic or commercial activity and a bank can not lend this money to any lenders; neither can they use it for investment purposes.
+• CRR is a certain percentage of total bank deposits required in the central bank's current account.
+Banks have no access to this amount for any economic or commercial activity, and a bank can not lend this money to any lenders; neither can they use it for investment purposes.

 Advantages